Toluca Lake, Los Angeles: Modern development

 The Lakeside golf course was designed in 1924 by Max Behr.
 This attracted actor Richard Arlen, who became one of Toluca Lake's first residents, and eventually its honorary mayor.

 Aviator Amelia Earhart lived in Toluca Lake on Valley Spring Lane after marrying publishing magnate George P. Putnam in 1931.
 The Spanish colonial-style home, which exists today, features a front-yard tree under which she signed her round-the-world flight plan.
 She made her home in Toluca Lake because the best aircraft were being designed and built at the Lockheed plant in Burbank.

 Entertainer Bob Hope moved to Toluca Lake in the late 1930s, and lived there until his death in 2003 at the age of 100.
 In the 1938 Little Rascals film Three Men in a Tub, the kids hold a regatta on the lake, which was largely surrounded by open country at that time.
 Actors Bette Davis, W. C. Fields, Dorothy Lamour, Billie Dove, Dick Powell, and Bing Crosby also moved into the community.
 In 1943, Crosby's mansion was almost completely destroyed by fire.
 Frank Sinatra moved into the home featured player and screen icon Mary Astor built on Toluca Lake in the 1940s.
 Former actor and 40th President of the United States Ronald Reagan had his wedding reception with second wife Nancy Reagan at the Toluca Lake home of actor (and best man) William Holden on March 4, 1952.

 Notable residents have included Steve Carell, Miley Cyrus, Viola Davis, Kirsten Dunst, Melissa McCarthy, and Octavia Spencer.
 In June 2018, Ron Burkle purchased the 5.2 acre Bob Hope estate for $15 million, with the proceeds going to the Bob and Dolores Hope Foundation.
 In 2021, Kelly Clarkson purchased an original 1936 colonial-style mansion on a Toluca Lake property.

+In August 2026, British-born actor Tim Curry died at his restored colonial-style home in Toluca Lake at the age of 80.
+During early years, he previously lived with complications from suffering a major near-fatal stroke that faced long-term mobility and speech challenges in film work.